 Your liver is a workhorse that has more functions than any other organ in your body.
 If it’s not functioning properly, you won’t be able to train at your full capacity.
-Milk thistle can help minimise damage caused by binge eating, drinking too much, or using anabolic steroids.
+A milk thistle supplement can help minimise damage caused by binge eating, drinking too much, or using anabolic steroids.

 In this review, we’re going to look at why including it into your supplement stack can be beneficial for both seasoned lifters and novices.
 We’ll also compare the most common milk thistle supplements on the market so you can find the best one for your training.